-The Vice Chancellor's Medal for Sustained Commitment to Teaching Excellence aims to recognise the continued commitment to good teaching practice by the institution's most outstanding teachers.
-Winners of this award will have demonstrated a sustained contribution to the learning and teaching culture at UTAS and have evidence of their continued positive impact on student learning outcomes throughout their career.
+The Vice-Chancellor's Medal for Sustained Commitment to Teaching Excellence aims to recognise the continued commitment to good teaching practice by the institution's most outstanding teachers.
+Winners of this award will have demonstrated a sustained contribution to the learning and teaching culture at the University of Tasmania and have evidence of their continued positive impact on student learning outcomes throughout their career.

-All members of academic staff, including pro bono staff, are eligible to apply for the Vice Chancellor's Medal for Sustained Commitment to Teaching Excellence.
+- All members of academic staff, including pro bono staff, are eligible to apply

-Previously unsuccessful applicants are immediately eligible to reapply in the following year.
+- Previously unsuccessful applicants are immediately eligible to reapply

 - Written statement (8 pages)

-- Curriculum vitae (3 pages with one additional page for each team member)
+- Curriculum Vitae (3 pages + 1 for each team member)

 - Supporting materials (see information below)